hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 - **Step 2: Improving abundance estimates**
 Using multiple complex modeling approaches, like Expectation Maximization (EM), Salmon can also correct the abundance estimates for any sample-specific biases/factors [[4](http://www.nature.com.ezp-prod1.hul.harvard.edu/nmeth/journal/v14/n4/full/nmeth.4197.html?WT.feed_name=subjects_software&foxtrotcallback=true)].
+Sample-specific bias models are helpful when needing to account for known biases present in RNA-Seq data including:

+- GC bias
+- positional coverage biases
+- sequence biases at 5' and 3' ends of the fragments
+- fragment length distribution
+- strand-specific methods

+If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
+The **Salmon algorithm can learn these sample-specific biases and account for them in the transcript abundance estimates**.
 Generally, this step results in more accurate transcript abundance estimation.

 ## Running Salmon on O2